 As such, we like to suggest our customers think of wider shutter panels on the window (i.e. less panels versus more).
 That way, it helps make a window look a little less fussy and the bathroom bigger.

 Send Us Photos of Your Bathroom Windows for Shutters Advice

 There’s nothing better than a helping hand.
 While we can’t be there in your home, we can offer a plethora of design and measuring advice when you’re looking at ordering shutters for your bathroom windows.

-Send us a few photos via Messenger or email them to us.
+Send us a few photos via email.
 We’ll give you all the advice and support you need to ensure that your bathroom windows are dressed to impress with the best shutters around!